 Watch Sightsavers’ new film that shows how we change lives around the world.
 Click the youtube link to find out more

-Maidenhead Lions are pleased report another successful Prostate awareness evening The event was oversubscribed and our volunteer phlebotomists worked tirelessly trying to keep up with the demand
+Maidenhead Lions are pleased to report another successful Prostate awareness evening.
+The event was oversubscribed and our volunteer phlebotomists worked tirelessly trying to keep up with the demand

 Dates for your diary :

 The awards evening will be Friday 17th March (a month earlier than last year) at Cox Green.
 One of our local Paralympians, Jeanette Chippington, has kindly agreed to make the presentations.
 She has helped us in this way previously, and indeed swam yesterday in her brother David’s St Marks Church team at 6 pm.

 And next years Swimarathon is 6th January 2018.